LesleyLai/digital-garden/content/Concepts/digital gardens.md

 Another feature of a digital garden is its navigation structure.
 While blogs are typically arranged chronologically, digital gardens are more loosely organized and rely heavily on hyperlinks for navigation, just like traditional wikis.

 ## Examples
-Here are some examples of interesting digital gardens that I came across:
+Here are some examples of interesting digital gardens that I came across and liked:
 - This site
 - [Gwern Branwen](https://gwern.net) - topics ranging from AI, psychology, and statistics
 - [EDAV Garden](https://edav-garden.netlify.app/) - "Exploratory data analysis and visualization (EDAV)"